Nilmani-Singh/PH_Domain_PIP_Binding_Prediction-/README.md

 Software requirements: The script was written and tested in Matlab R2016a.
 The Matlab R2016a was installed on a windows 7 or a windows 10 system.
 This script should be supported by any operating system that supports Matlab R2016a or higher versions.
 The script doesn't require any non-standard hardware.

 Installation Guide: Please follow standard installation instruction for Matlab installation.

 Input: Aligned amino acid seqeunces of PH domains.
-Example input (Aligned_PH_domain_Seq_242.txt) present in the folder.
+Example input (Aligned_PH_domain_Seq_242.txt) file is present in the repository.

 Expected Output: The script will produce two excel files.
 One for the RFC matrix, another for the SRFC score.
 The SRFC score Excel file contains three different sheets with SRFC values for 1) SiMPull verified PIP binding proteins, 2) SiMPull verified non-binding proteins, and 3) PH domains that have not been experimentally tested.